 In May 2012 the 76 turbine Pen y Cymoedd Wind Energy Project in Wales was granted development consent by Charles Hendry MP.

 Vattenfall currently operates 727 MW of onshore wind capacity and 832 MW of offshore wind capacity across northern Europe.

 Vattenfall is moving forward with the planned European Offshore Wind Deployment Centre (EOWDC) near Aberdeen, a joint venture involving Technip and Aberdeen Renewable Energy Group.
-With EOWDC, the Clashindarroch onshore scheme consented in December 2010 and with a decision expected for Aultmore onshore scheme by autumn 2012, the north east of Scotland is an important area for the company.
+With EOWDC, the Clashindarroch onshore scheme which will go into construction this year and Aultmore onshore scheme is currently in planning, the north east of Scotland is an important area for the company.

-The UK and Scottish waters particularly, are blessed with some of the highest levels of wave and tidal energy to be found on the planet.
+The UK and Scottish waters, particularly, are blessed with some of the highest levels of wave and tidal energy to be found on the planet.
 Vattenfall has teamed up with Edinburgh based Pelamis Wave Power to explore development opportunities off the west coast of the Shetland Islands.
-The joint venture, called Aegir, hopes initially to develop a project of 10MW.
+The joint venture, called Aegir, hopes initially to develop a project of 10 MW.

 For further information contact:

 1 Tudor Street